equinor/procosys_scaffold/README.md

 With correct connectionstring in appsettings.json or user sercret file, pointing to an existing database, the solution should now be able to run and test in swagger.

-# Test the solution
+# Permissions
-NB 1!
-When testing Foo endpoints, these are secured with fictive permissions as FOO/READ etc.
+All Foo endpoints are secured with the AuthorizeAny attribute, each endpoint secured with 2 permissions (roles).
+AuthorizeAny is used to secure with a list of permission, where clients are allowed to use endpoint if having any of listed permission.
-As a result, all users will get 401 Access denied on these since these permissions can't be given as-is.
+The first permission on Foo-endpoints, is a non-existing fictive permissions as FOO/READ etc.
-To test endpoints without needing permissions, remove [Authorize(Roles = *** from Equinor.ProCoSys.PCS5.WebApi.Controllers.Foo.FoosController.
+This permission shoild be replaced with a real permission in the final solution.
+The integration tests are setup to test that each endpoint actually ARE secured by a such FOO-permission.
-NB 2!
-Without the Authorize-attribute will cause some negative integration tests in Equinor.ProCoSys.PCS5.WebApi.IntegrationTests.Foos.FoosControllerNegativeTests to fail since some tests expect HttpStatusCode.Forbidden)
+The second permision, APPLICATION_EXPLORER/EXECUTE, are there to be able to test these endpoints in swagger as a logged in ProCoSys Administrator (which normally have this permission).
+This permission should be considered to be removed in the final solution.